Setting up ohmyposh on VSCode, Terminal & Tabby on macOS

 brew install --cask font-caskaydia-cove-nerd-font

-So now you have ohmyposh installed and a nerd font installed, next step is to configure the terminals to use the nerd font you’ve installed…
+So now you have ohmyposh installed and a nerd font installed, next step is to configure the terminals to use the nerd font you have installed…

 Install fonts